MegWilliams17/ApiTest/readme.md

 Understand software development & Deployments Understand software testing with pytest
 Understand Database integration with Python Django
-By the end of the bootcamp/sessions, you will be required to submit a project.
 Note: Clone this repo, edit to the requirements/instructions assigned by the Instructor

-Submit the code for review

-Note that the Best project will be rewarded with a certificate and some dollars 😊
+😊

-Note that the code will be updated everytime in class
+Note that the code will be updated everytime.

 create your template folder, inside the folder create an index html code